-We are a diverse team leveraging psychiatric genetics, computational biology, functional genomics, and neuroscience to identify the biological underpinnings of -- and novel therapeutic targets for -- neurodevelopmental and psychiatric disorders, including autism (ASD), ADHD, schizophrenia, and bipolar disorder.
-Our current work focuses on translating the ever-expanding results from large-scale genetic association studies (GWAS) of neuropsychiatric disorders into tractable biological mechanisms and testable hypotheses.
+We are a diverse team of scientists integrating genetics, human brain functional genomics, computational biology, and developmental neuroscience to identify the biological underpinnings of -- and novel therapeutic targets for -- neurodevelopmental and psychiatric disorders, including autism (ASD), ADHD, schizophrenia, bipolar disorder, and related traits.
+Our current work focuses on translating the ever-expanding results from large-scale genome-wide association and sequencing studies (GWAS/WGS) of these disorders into tractable biological mechanisms and testable hypotheses.
 To accomplish this, we are currently working to:

-Characterize the brain-level molecular pathology of major neuropsychiatric disorders, through gene and network-level inference
+- Characterize the brain-level cellular and molecular pathology of heritable neuropsychiatric disorders and connect with genetic risk mechanisms

 - Translate biological and genetic insights towards the clinic, through personalized risk profiling, disease pathway-level predictions, and novel drug target identification

 Our isoTWAS paper has been published in Nature Genetics!

 "Isoform-level transcriptome-wide association uncovers genetic risk mechanisms for neuropsychiatric disorders in the human brain."

 Makaya Reed (Penn GCB) and Shridhar Parthasarathy (Penn MSTP/GCB)